 Organic pest control means creating healthy soil, using companion planting, learning what the good bugs and bad bugs are and attracting predatory ones.

 I’ve also listed some naturally homemade pesticides here.

 Here are some general tips for using an organic approach to managing pests in your garden.

 The one thing to note with any organic management is that it takes time, you might not see the effects immediately.

 People tend to reach for sprays because it’s fast, and even though can buy or make organic and natural ones (here’s a great DIY one from reformation acres), you should still practice long term strategic methods for organic pest management.

-Here are some tips for long-term organic pest management.
+Tips for long-term organic pest control

 - Grow companion planting herbs and flowers to deter pests away from your crops or attract them away from eating them (see the chart at the end of the post).